apache/shenyu-website/content/en/_index.md

 ---
 draft: false
 title: "Dromara"
-description: "Dromara is An organization dedicated to native solutions for the microservice cloud."
+description: "Dromara is an organization dedicated to native solutions for the microservice cloud."
 ---